Last updated on .

 Mamluk Period

-The Mamluk period is covered in the eighth gallery of the Museum of Turkish and Islamic Arts.
-The Mamluks were a diverse group of slave soldiers and freed slaves of non-Arab descent, mostly Turkic, Caucasian, Eastern and Southeastern European.
-They overthrew the Abbasids in Egypt in 1250 and were conquered by the Ottomans in 1517.
-The Mamluks ruled Egypt, the Levant, and western Arabia.
+The eighth gallery highlights the Mamluk period.
+The Mamluks were a diverse group of slave soldiers and freed slaves of non-Arab descent, primarily Turkic, Caucasian, and Eastern or Southeastern European.
+They overthrew the Abbasids in Egypt in 1250 and were eventually conquered by the Ottomans in 1517.
+During their rule, the Mamluks governed Egypt, the Levant, and western Arabia.

 Mamluk Period at the Museum of Turkish and Islamic Arts in Istanbul, Turkey